 - Astrocast S.A. had 5 more 3U CubeSats on this Transporter-2 mission; namely Astrocast-0201 to Astrocast-0205.

-- With 10 commercial satellites in space, our constellation’s latency will decrease.
-Therefore our customers will be able to send more messages per day.
-And we are just starting.
+- With 10 commercial satellites in space, the constellation’s latency will decrease.
+Therefore customers will be able to send more messages per day.
 One more launch is foreseen by the end of the year, carrying 10 more satellites.
-With 20 satellites by Q4 2021, the Astrocast network becomes the most reliable in the market for customers looking at monitoring assets in the most remote areas in the world.
 5)

 • SpaceX first Rideshare mission called Transporter-1.
 On 24 January 2021 at 15:00 UTC (10 a.m.
 EST), SpaceX launched a Falcon 9 Block 5 rocket from the Cape Canaveral Air Force Station (SLC-40) with 143 small satellites, a record number of spacecraft on a single mission, giving a boost to startup space companies and stressing the U.S. military’s tracking network charged with sorting out the locations of all objects in orbit. - SpaceX sent this mission with its 10 Starlink satellites into a polar SSO (Sun-Synchronous Orbit) with permission of the FCC (Federal Communications Commission).
 Altitude of 560 km and inclination of 97.6º.
 6)